 Wille Ito

-In 1954, he applied to and started at Walt Disney Productions in the "Lady" unit.
-At the time, Ink and Paint were all ladies and Willie thought that he was going to start at an entry level position working with all the other ladies in the unit.
-Willie didn't mind the thought of working with just the gals.
-He was happy in achieving his dream of working at Disney, He later found out that he was assigned as an apprentice in-betweener on "Lady" and the iconic spaghetti scene in Lady and the Tramp.
-Later, he worked for six years with Chuck Jones and Friz Freleng at Warner Bros. on classic cartoons such as One Froggy Evening and What’s Opera Doc? and on the Beany and Cecil TV show with Bob Clampett for a year, where he worked on character and story development/layout.
-He next went at Hanna Barbera for 14 years and worked on shows such as The Flintstones and Yogi Bear.
+Ready to graduate from San Francisco City College, Willie's art teacher encouraged Willie to go to Hollywood and get in the animation business instead of Willie's first idea of going into something practical, like medical illustrations.
+The art teacher wrote a letter of recommendation and Willie applied to the Chouinard Art Institute summer scholarship program in Los Angeles.
+Learning from many great names in animation at the art institute, Willie continued to develop his style.
+In 1954, he started at the Walt Disney Studios in the "Lady" unit.
+At the time, Ink and Paint were all ladies and Willie thought that he was starting at an entry level position with all the gals.
+He later found out that he was really working as an apprentice in-betweener on "Lady" and the iconic spaghetti scene in Lady and the Tramp.
+He also worked with Chuck Jones and Friz Freleng at Warner Bros. on classic cartoons such as One Froggy Evening and What’s Opera Doc? for six years and on the Beany and Cecil TV show with Bob Clampett for a year, where he worked on character and story development/layout.
+He next went at Hanna-Barbera for 14 years and worked on shows such as The Flintstones and Yogi Bear.
 Willie later returned to Disney’s comic strip department and then Disney Consumer Products, mentoring artists as international director of Disney Art.
 He continues writing and illustrating a series of children’s picture books via his Yabitoon Books company, including Hello Maggie and A Boy of Heart Mountain, and adding to his collection of comic books and collectibles.

 Wille Ito

-In 1954, he applied to and started at Walt Disney Productions in the "Lady" unit.
-At the time, Ink and Paint were all ladies and Willie thought that he was going to start at an entry level position working with all the other ladies in the unit.
-Willie didn't mind the thought of working with just the gals.
-He was happy in achieving his dream of working at Disney, He later found out that he was assigned as an apprentice in-betweener on "Lady" and the iconic spaghetti scene in Lady and the Tramp.
-Later, he worked for six years with Chuck Jones and Friz Freleng at Warner Bros. on classic cartoons such as One Froggy Evening and What’s Opera Doc? and on the Beany and Cecil TV show with Bob Clampett for a year, where he worked on character and story development/layout.
-He next went at Hanna Barbera for 14 years and worked on shows such as The Flintstones and Yogi Bear.
+Ready to graduate from San Francisco City College, Willie's art teacher encouraged Willie to go to Hollywood and get in the animation business instead of Willie's first idea of going into something practical, like medical illustrations.
+The art teacher wrote a letter of recommendation and Willie applied to the Chouinard Art Institute summer scholarship program in Los Angeles.
+Learning from many great names in animation at the art institute, Willie continued to develop his style.
+In 1954, he started at the Walt Disney Studios in the "Lady" unit.
+At the time, Ink and Paint were all ladies and Willie thought that he was starting at an entry level position with all the gals.
+He later found out that he was really working as an apprentice in-betweener on "Lady" and the iconic spaghetti scene in Lady and the Tramp.
+He also worked with Chuck Jones and Friz Freleng at Warner Bros. on classic cartoons such as One Froggy Evening and What’s Opera Doc? for six years and on the Beany and Cecil TV show with Bob Clampett for a year, where he worked on character and story development/layout.
+He next went at Hanna-Barbera for 14 years and worked on shows such as The Flintstones and Yogi Bear.
 Willie later returned to Disney’s comic strip department and then Disney Consumer Products, mentoring artists as international director of Disney Art.
 He continues writing and illustrating a series of children’s picture books via his Yabitoon Books company, including Hello Maggie and A Boy of Heart Mountain, and adding to his collection of comic books and collectibles.

 Disneyana Fan Club's Disney Legend Honoree